LeoVacher/LeoVacher.github.io/_pages/philo.md

 - [philosophy of mathematics](https://leovacher.github.io/files/Philo_maths_Vacher.pdf) (french).
 On the identity of indescirnables in mathematical structuralism.
 - [philosophy of physics](https://leovacher.github.io/files/Devoir_philophy_Vacher.pdf) (french).
 On the role of experiment to probe physical hypothesis.
 - [philosophy of AI](https://leovacher.github.io/files/Philo_IA_Vacher.pdf) (french).
 On the ethics of artificial intelligence in contemporary society.
+- [philosophy of biology](https://leovacher.github.io/files/Philo_IA_Vacher.pdf) (french).
+On the cellular theory in biology.
+- [philosophy and history of biology](https://leovacher.github.io/files/biocell.pdf) (french).
+On the generation theories in biology.

 ### On Gauge theories